 Rue du Petit Champlain, Québec City

-Rue du Petit Champlain is one of the oldest and narrowest streets in North America, at just 12 meters wide.
-This lovely cobblestone lane is lined with stone buildings constructed in the city’s distinct Nouvelle France style of architecture.
-Once home to trading posts and wealthy merchants’ homes, the street is now packed with art galleries, cafés, boutiques and restaurants.
-A striking mural depicts the evolution of the city over the centuries, and gorgeous Château Frontenac overlooks the charming scene.
+Rue du Petit Champlain is one of the oldest and narrowest streets in North America, at just 39 feet (12 meters) wide.
+The lane is lined with stone buildings constructed in the city’s distinct Nouvelle France style.
+Once home to trading posts and wealthy merchants’ homes, Rue du Petit Champlain is now packed with art galleries, cafés, boutiques and restaurants.
+A striking mural depicts the evolution of the city over the centuries, and the gorgeous Château Frontenac overlooks the charming scene.

 Nahanni National Park Reserve, Northwest Territories

 Nahanni National Park Reserve is the epitome of Canada’s wild and remote natural beauty.
-Stretching across 30,000-sq-km, this spectacular park encompasses enormous waterfalls, limestone caves, rugged canyons, and hot springs.
-The park takes its name from the South Nahanni River, a powerful stream that rushes through the Mackenzie Mountains for more than 500km.
-In addition to canoeing and rafting, the park attracts nature enthusiasts eager to take on its craggy mountains, or search for abundant wildlife that ranges from Dall sheep and black bears, to wolves and caribou.
+Stretching across 11,583 square miles (30,000 square kilometers), this spectacular park encompasses enormous waterfalls, limestone caves, rugged canyons, and hot springs.
+The park takes its name from the South Nahanni River, a powerful stream that rushes through the Mackenzie Mountains.
+Nahanni National Park attracts nature enthusiasts eager to take on its craggy mountains, try canoeing and rafting in its winding rivers, or search for wildlife, which ranges from Dall sheep and black bears to wolves and caribou.

 Notre Dame Basilica, Montreal

 Easily the most striking religious building in Canada, Montreal’s Notre Dame Basilica is a stunning example of Gothic Revival architecture.
-Built in the early 19th century, this grand basilica is filled with ornate wooden carvings, paintings and gilded sculptures.
-Its ceiling is painted deep blue and dotted with thousands of 24-karat gold stars, while its stained-glass windows depict scenes from Montreal’s religious history.
-In the past, the building has hosted the funerals of famous Canadians like Prime Minister Pierre Trudeau and hockey player Maurice “Rocket” Richard.
+Built in the 17th century, this grand basilica is filled with ornate wooden carvings, paintings and gilded sculptures.
+Its ceiling is painted deep blue and dotted with of 24-karat gold stars, while its stained-glass windows depict scenes from Montreal’s religious history.
+In the past, the building has hosted the funerals of famous Canadians such as Prime Minister Pierre Trudeau and hockey player Maurice “Rocket” Richard.

 Long Beach, Vancouver Island, British Columbia

 As the name suggests, Long Beach is one of the longest sand beaches on Vancouver Island.
-Located between the villages of Ucluelet and Tofino, the beach is part of the Pacific Rim National Park Reserve, occupying the west side of a thin peninsula which projects out into the Pacific Ocean.
-Considered to rank among the best surfing spots on the continent, the beach is also an excellent place for kayaking, swimming, jogging, or just admiring the scenery.
-Gray Whales can often be spotted in the waters off the coast when they migrate through the area during the spring and fall.
+Located between the villages of Ucluelet and Tofino, the beach is part of the Pacific Rim National Park Reserve, occupying the west side of a thin peninsula that projects out into the Pacific Ocean.
+Considered to rank among the best surfing spots on the continent, this beach is popular with water-sport enthusiasts, and offers excellent kayaking, swimming and jogging spots.
+Gray whales can often be spotted in the waters off the coast when they migrate through the area during spring and fall.

 Mount Thor, Nunavut

-Nunavut’s intimidating Mount Thor features the highest vertical drop on earth, plunging down 1,250 meters with an average angle of 105 degrees.
+Nunavut’s intimidating Mount Thor features the highest vertical drop on earth, plunging down 4,101ft (1,250m) with an average angle of 105 degrees.
 The mountain’s sharp granite peak is set against a backdrop of glaciers, including the Penny Ice Cap, which formed during the last Ice Age.
 The surrounding Auyuittuq National Park is one of the world’s largest areas of unexplored wilderness.
-Inhabited mainly by Inuit people, the haunting park takes its name from an expression meaning ‘the land that never melts.’
+Inhabited mainly by Inuit people, the daunting park takes its name from an expression meaning ‘the land that never melts.’

 Lunenburg, Nova Scotia

-Lunenburg is one of the prettiest small towns in Canada, and the only UNESCO World Heritage site in the region.
+Lunenburg is one of the prettiest small towns in Canada, and a registered UNESCO World Heritage Site.
 Settled by the British and developed by German, Swiss, and French Protestants, many of the town’s buildings date from between the 18th and 19th centuries.
-These distinct buildings are known for their charming pastel colors and their ‘Lunenburg Bump,’ a detailed 2nd-floor dormer window that hangs over the 1st floor.
+These distinct buildings are known for their charming pastel colors and their ‘Lunenburg Bump,’ a detailed second-floor dormer window that hangs over the first floor.
 Tucked between a lovely harbor and rolling hills, this historic town is home to off-beat boutiques, craft shops, and art galleries.

 Bay of Fundy, New Brunswick/Nova Scotia

 Separating the provinces of New Brunswick and Nova Scotia, the Bay of Fundy is known for having the highest tidal range in the world.
-Its high tides reach heights of 53-feet, with more than 160 billion tons of water flowing in and out of the bay every 12.5 hours.
-The diversity of the Bay’s marine life has been compared to that of the Amazon rainforest, making it one of the top bird and whale-watching destinations in North America.
-This unique site is home to towering cliffs, tide-shaped sandstone towers, hiking trails, and beaches.
+Its high tides reach heights of 53 feet (16 meters), with more than 160 billion tons of water flowing in and out of the bay twice a day.
+The diversity of the Bay’s marine life has been compared to that of the Amazon rainforest, making it one of the top bird- and whale-watching destinations in North America.
+This unique site is home to towering cliffs, sandstone pillars, hiking trails, and beaches.

 Capilano Suspension Bridge Park, British Columbia

-The dramatic Capilano Suspension Bridge Park sways 230 feet above a steep canyon, where the Capilano River rushes below.
-Crossing the 450-foot suspension bridge and admiring the scenery is exhilarating for more reasons than one.
-The bridge is set in the middle of a lush 27-acre rainforest, where visitors can walk along nature trails or cross cable bridges suspended between the trees.
-In December, an illumination consisting of more than 250,000 fairy lights enhances the canyon’s natural beauty.
+The dramatic Capilano Suspension Bridge Park sways 230ft (70m) above a steep canyon, where the Capilano River rushes below.
+Crossing the 450-ft (137-m) suspension bridge and admiring the scenery is exhilarating for more reasons than one.
+The bridge is set in the middle of a lush 27-acre rainforest, where visitors can walk along nature trails or across cable bridges suspended between the trees.
+During the Christmas period, the park is illumination with hundreds and thousands of fairy lights, enhancing its natural beauty.

 Cape Spear, Newfoundland and Labrador

 Spread across the west side of the Yukon River, Whitehorse is the capital of the Yukon and the starting point for many explorations of Canada’s remote north.
-The town initially flourished during the 1890s, as a layover point for prospectors heading north during the height of the Klondike Gold Rush.
-Although parts of modern Whitehorse are uninspiring, the walkway along the Yukon River is lined with historic Gold Rush buildings painted in bright colors.
-The same area is home to an unusual building consisting of log cabins stacked on top of each other, once used for engineers building the Alaska Highway.
+The town initially flourished during the 1890s as a layover point for prospectors heading north during the height of the Klondike Gold Rush.
+The walkway along the Yukon River is lined with historic Gold Rush buildings painted in bright colors.
+The same area is home to an unusual building consisting of log cabins stacked on top of each other, once used by engineers building the Alaska Highway.

 Lake Louise, Alberta

-With turquoise waters framed by perfectly-weathered mountains and the stunning Victoria Glacier, Lake Louise is a truly remarkable site.
+With turquoise waters framed by perfectly weathered mountains and the stunning Victoria Glacier, Lake Louise is a truly remarkable site.
 The hotel found adjacent to lake is almost as famous as its namesake.
-Part of famous Canadian Pacific Railway hotels, the Chateau Lake Louise, like the Banff Springs and Chateau Frontenac, is modeled after French and Scottish castles.
-In the winter, the Lake Louise Mountain Resort is Canada’s largest ski area, while in the summer the mountains behind the lake offer some of the region’s most rewarding hiking trails.
+Originally built as part of the famous Canadian Pacific Railway hotel chain, the Chateau Lake Louise, like the Banff Springs and Chateau Frontenac, is modeled after French and Scottish castles.
+In the winter, the Lake Louise Mountain Resort is one of North America’s largest ski areas, while in the summer the mountains behind the lake offer some of the region’s most rewarding hiking trails.